 When deciding how to build out your home or office space it’s often easy to forget about the end part of that process, namely, the cleanup.
-There are fees for dumping your waste, renting a dumpster, or having a service come and remove it, that can be difficult to estimate at the beginning of a project, but what’s a normal cost for construction waste disposal?
+There are fees for dumping your waste, renting a dumpster, or having a service come and remove it, that can be difficult to estimate at the beginning of a project, but what’s the normal cost for construction waste disposal?

 Disposing of solid waste from building projects can vary widely depending on how the county recycles it and the size of the load.
 Additional fees that may be added to the cost of waste disposal should be considered.
 To dump a truckload of material, expect to pay fees of $10-$68.